 Our program is here to facilitate and promote an effective intercultural communication.
-We form alliances with MU Extension and its specialists, the Latino residents and the larger community of our great state of Missouri.
+We form alliances with MU Extension and its specialists, the Latinx residents and the larger community of our great state of Missouri.

 As we speak of “Intercultural Communication” some people believe that speaking another language fluently and visiting other countries makes them experts in what intercultural communication is all about.
 Certainly speaking the local language is very helpful.
 However, social interaction is about much more than language skills or experiencing such visits to foreign countries.
 (Internations)